jeftegoes/DesignPatternsOverviewAndExamples/README.md

 ## 6.2.
 Bridge

 - Connecting components together through abstractions.

+### 6.2.1.
+Motivation

 - Bridge prevents a "Cartesian product" complexity explosion.
+- Examples:
+  - Base class `ThreadScheduler`.
+  - Can be preemptive or cooperative.
+  - Can run on Windows or Unix.
+    - End up with a 2x2 scenario: WindowsPTS, UnixPTS, WindowsCTS, UnixCTS.
 - Bridge pattern avoids the entity explosion.
 - A mechanism that decouples an interface (hierarchy) from an implementation (hierarchy).

+### 6.2.2.
+Summary

 - Decouple abstraction from implementation.
 - Both can exist as hierarchies.
 - A stronger form of encapsulation.